Yoga for Wrist Pain Relief

 Modify Freely

 Don’t hesitate to tweak poses.
-Modifications show strength, not weakness.
+Modifications can ease wrist strain—and they show strength, not weakness.

 Heed Your Body